brefphp/bref/docs/environment/database-planetscale.md

 Here is an overview of the workflow:

 1. In PlanetScale, create a new development branch off of the production branch.
-This is an isolated copy of the production schema that you're free to play around with.
+This is an isolated copy of the production schema that you can freely play around with.
 2. Set up a dev environment of your application.
 3. Run the DB migrations in the dev branch.
 4. Test the changes in the dev environment.